coderaiser/putout/CONTRIBUTING.md

 ## 🤷 How to add a format conversion plugin (e.g., `convert-json-to-yaml`) to `@putout/plugin-filesystem`?

-The `@putout/plugin-filesystem` package has an established two-layer pattern for file format conversions (e.g., `json↔yaml`, `json↔js`).
-When creating a new reverse-direction conversion, follow this checklist:
+The `@putout/plugin-filesystem` package has an established two-layer pattern for file format conversions (e.g., `json↔yaml`, `json↔js`, `json↔toml`, `toml↔yaml`).
+When creating a new conversion, follow this checklist:

 ### 🧱 Two-layer structure